How do key Black swing-state voters view Kamala Harris? It's complicated | CBC News

 And she paused to reflect on the fact that the aspiring first Black, female vice-president doesn't have the full support of Black people.

 "Everybody's not 100 per cent.
-And I feel like that's okay.
-Because we are not monolithic," Hill said.
+And I feel like that's OK, because we are not monolithic," Hill said.

 Comments